-North Idaho College has been accredited by the Northwest Commission on Colleges and Universities (the NWCCU) since 1947.
-The NWCCU is an institutional accrediting body recognized by the Secretary of the U.S. Department of Education.
-The college’s most recent comprehensive review by the commission was its Mission Fulfillment and Sustainability evaluation in spring 2020.
-In June 2020, the NWCCU reaffirmed North Idaho College’s accreditation
+North Idaho College is accredited and has been accredited by the Northwest Commission on Colleges and Universities (NWCCU) since 1947.
+This accreditation is recognized by the U.S. Department of Education's Secretary for institutional accrediting bodies.
+The most recent comprehensive review, which focused on Mission Fulfillment and Sustainability, occurred in the spring of 2020.
+Following this review, the NWCCU reaffirmed the college's accreditation in June 2020.

 Accreditation of an institution of higher education by the NWCCU indicates that it meets or exceeds criteria for the assessment of institutional quality evaluated through a peer review process.
 An accredited college or university is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.